abdulazizkarim11/saucedemo/README.md

 This will download the packages dependencies including chromedriver example - /Users/username/saucedemo/npm install

-Once the dependencies have been downloaded, run the following command to start the test.
+Once the dependencies have been downloaded, run the following command to start the test in the features folder.

-This will run the test in chrome example - /Users/username/saucedemo/npm test
+This will run the test in chrome example - /Users/username/saucedemo/features/npm test

 If you are having any issues please visit the following links for more information: